ambianic/ambianic-docs/docs-md/users/edge-pairing.md

-# This is an overview in how the connection stream is running in the UI to Edge
+# This is an overview of the connection flow between Ambianic UI and Ambianic Edge

-This just describes the flow inside Ambianic-UI, how it connects to Edge and creates an Edge Room for secure communication

-Upon starting the Web UI, it will automatically start searching for an Edge in your own local network.
+Upon starting the Ambianic Web UI, it will automatically start searching for an Ambianic Edge on your own local network.

 <img src="../assets/images/home-screen.png" />

-Either press `VIEW TIMELINE` to see the data from your own Edge, or if press `SETTINGS` if you wish to connect to someone else's Edge (remote connection) or see details about your own Edge.
+Either press `VIEW TIMELINE` to see the data from your own Edge, or press `SETTINGS` if you wish to connect to someone else's Edge (remote connection) or see details about your own Edge.

 If you are not connected to a network, you will see a card showing that the UI is looking for an Edge on your local network.